peregilk/north-t5/README.md

 # Nord-T5
-The Nord-T5 is a set of Norwegian seq-2-seq-models for doing Norwegian NLP.
+The Nord-T5 is a set of Norwegian sequence-to-sequence-models.
 It builds upon the flexible T5 text-to-text platform and can be used for a variety of NLP tasks ranging from classification to translation.

-The models are built using the Flax-based T5X codebase, and all models are initiated with the mT5 pretrained weights.
-The models are trained using the T5.1.1 training regime, where they are only trained on an unsupervised masking-task.
-This also means that the models (contrary to the original T5) needs to be finetuned to solve specific tasks.
-This finetuning is however usually not very compute intensive, and in most cases it can be performed even with free online training resources.

 ## Main versions
 |**Model:** | **Parameters** |